garoller/csci2963-labs/lab2.md

 developer has the right to choose which kind of license they want, becasue it affects the development.

-3. Why is it important that you shouldn't use a project that doesn't have an explicit license?
+Why is it important that you shouldn't use a project that doesn't have an explicit license?

+It is important to not use an unlicensed project, because that project is proprietary to the original developer.

+Changing an unlicensed project and distributing it, violates their ownership, and could lead to legal problems or

+litigation.

-4. Do you agree with the Failure to follow the Open System Model Section of Why the Web beat Gopher?
+Do you agree with the Failure to follow the Open System Model Section of Why the Web beat Gopher?

-5. Justify why one of the licenses were chosen.
+Justify why one of the licenses were chosen.

-6. Think of an example project.
+Think of an example project.
 Pick a license using the LICENESE choose by Github.

-7.

-8. Repository -
+Repository -

-9. Write five sentences about choosing a project to work on in this course, who will be users/customers of the project, and what license will you choose.
+Write five sentences about choosing a project to work on in this course, who will be users/customers of the project, and what license will you choose.

-10. Project table:
+Project table: